ZeusWPI/zeus.ugent.be/content/blog/22-23/fingerprint_sensor.md

 purple, either constantly on or flashing, thus allowing for some very basic user interaction.

-Whenever you tell the sensor to scan a fingerprint it takes a picture of whatever is on the sensor and uses some fancy feature extraction code to get a simplified representation of the fingerprint.
+Whenever you tell the sensor to scan a fingerprint, it takes a picture of whatever is on the sensor and uses some fancy feature extraction code to get a simplified representation of the fingerprint.
 It can then either store this feature map in its internal flash memory, or it can attempt to find a match